kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 pattern str = ?pattern_rhs
 ```

-or return Nothing when we receive the request.
+or compute Nothing when we receive the request.

 The first option requires the developer to handle route syntax errors when all routes are valid.